TBD9rain/quick_ref/git.md

 # Configure Git

 There are three Git config files in different levels and different disk locations to configure Git.
-The configurations and options within installation process can be modified in config files.
+The configurations and options made during installation process can be modified in config files.

 Three Git config files windows 10:

-1. system config file works for the whole OS:
+1. system config file works for all login users of the OS:
     - \<git directory\>/ect/gitconfig
 2. global config file works for the current login user:
     - \<user directory\>/.gitconfig
-3. local config file works for the specific repository directory:
+3. local config file works for the specific repository:
     - \<repository directory\>/.git/config

-**The local config covers global config, and global config covers general config.**
+**The local config covers the global config, and the global config covers the system config.**

 For more info, type `git config --help`.